 We have put together a list of the top 5 recommended restaurants:

 - Michelin Star Restaurant – II Gallo d’Oro at the Cliff Bay Hotel, Estrada Monumental #147 Funchal Portugal

-Our favorite – Restaurante do Forte on Avenue Santiago Menor 14 at the Sao Tiago fort – why not book a classic car transfer to and from the restaurant.
+Our favourite – Restaurante do Forte on Avenue Santiago Menor 14 at the Sao Tiago fort – why not book a classic car transfer to and from the restaurant.
 The food is exceptionally good and the service 5 star

 - Restaurante Mozart – local and European cuisine at Rua Dom Carlos #50